frengor/UltimateScoreboardsAPI/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Dumps**
-Restart the server (NOT RELOAD!!!) and do `ul dump` on the console.
+Restart the server (NOT RELOAD!!!) and do `ul dump` on the console as soon as it starts.
 Then reproduce the bug and do again `ul dump` on the console.
 Open https://pastebin.com in your browser and create two different pastes with the contents of the last-created two dumps in the plugins/UltimateScoreboards/dumps/ folder.
 Paste here ONLY the two links to the pastes.